 1) Disable Autotuning

 Disabling autotuning will help a lot on DNS lookup and network discovery issues.
-It also improves the data transfer speed over the network.
-Disabling autotuning in Windows 7 and 10 are very similar to Windows Vista method.
+It also improves the data transfer and network drive access speed over the network.

 Start the command prompt as administrator, and follow the commands as shown in the below example.